Hadeaji/reading-notes-102/README.md

 - I have to try my best to the last minute and if i didn't i am worthless

 ### 3. Thired
-- Being sarcastic :trollface: is the cooling system of my mind when facing hard solving problems
+- Being sarcastic :smile: is the cooling system of my mind when facing hard solving problems

 # It works for me but what about you